 When you set up a device, you're asked if you want to turn on Location Services.
-After you've completed set-up, you can turn Location Services on or off at any time.
+After you've completed setup, you can turn Location Services on or off at any time.

-- On your iPhone or iPad: Go to Settings > Privacy & Security > Location Services to turn location sharing on or off.

-- On your Apple Watch: Go to Settings (a) > Privacy & Security > Location Services.
+- On your iPhone or iPad: Go to Settings > Privacy & Security > Location Services turn location sharing on or off. - On your Mac with macOS 13 or later: Choose Apple menu > System Settings, click Privacy & Security in the sidebar, then click Location Services.
+Turn Location Services on or off, enter your password if asked, then click Unlock. - On your Apple Watch: Go to Settings @ > Privacy & Security > Location Services.